invalidusernamecalled/ping_range/README.md

 I oppose War generally, and I hate any body who has even a twiddled tid or cent of any of these venomous ideologies.
 I am Christian.
 If you are a christian you can not have any cent of these in you.

-I will War against them, if you have got any of these.

 _Non-Commercial Use License